Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: Introduction

-The proposal density $q$ can be approximated using a surrogate model.
+The proposal density $q$ can be chosen with the help of a surrogate model.
 Specifically, if $g$ is approximated with a surrogate model $\hat{g}$, then $\hat{g}$ can, in turn, be used to approximate the set $F$, which in turn maybe used to inform the choice of $q$, e.g., using kernel density estimation~\cite{ TerrellScott1992,Tsybakov2009,Botev2010}.
-There are several works from the past decade that use this approach: first, construct a surrogate model $\hat{g}$ for $g$ using observations $g(\x_i),~i=1, \ldots, n$; second, use $\hat{g}$ to propose a $q$; and finally, compute $\widehat P_F^\T{IS}$.
-We call such an approach a ``two-stage'' approach, due to the two disconnected stages: constructing a surrogate and then estimating $P_F$.
-The main drawback of the two-stage approach is that expensive evaluations of $g$ to fit a surrogate are not reusable for estimating $P_F$.
-This is because the surrogate $\hat{g}$ is generally fit with a global approximation goal and it is likely that most of the evaluations of $g$, that are used to fit $\hat{g}$, are not in $F$ for them to be useful in estimating $P_F$.
+There are several works from the past decade that use this approach: first, construct a surrogate model $\hat{g}$ for $g$ using observations $g(\x_i),~i=1, \ldots, n$; second, use $\hat{g}$ to propose a $q$; and finally, compute $\widehat P_F^\T{IS}$ using separate oracle evaluations sampled from $q$.
+We call such an approach ``two-stage,'' due to the two disconnected stages: constructing a surrogate and then estimating $P_F$.
+The main drawback of the two-stage approach is that expensive evaluations of $g$ used to train the surrogate are not reusable for estimating $P_F$ because the surrogate $\hat{g}$ is generally fit with a global approximation goal.
+It is likely that most of the evaluations of $g$ used to train $\hat{g}$ are not in $F$ for them to be useful in estimating $P_F$.

-In the conventional two-stage approach, it is often argued that the central burden lies in building an accurate surrogate of the limit state, while the construction of the biasing density $q$ is treated as secondary.
-In this regard, active learning procedures are used to learn the failure boundaries first; then, samples in $F$ are generated using the surrogate to fit $q$.
-We take the opposite view: \emph{the biasing density is primary for accurately estimating $P_F$}.
+In the conventional two-stage approach, it is often argued that the central burden lies in building an accurate surrogate of the limit state, while the construction of the biasing density $q$ is treated as secondary~\cite{peherstorfer2016multifidelity}.
+In this regard, oracle evaluations are prioritized for surrogate-based active learning of the failure boundaries.
+Then, remaining evaluations are sampled (hopefully in $F$) using the surrogate-informed $q$.
+We take the opposite view: \emph{the biasing density is paramount for accurately estimating $P_F$ and should be prioritized}.
 In this regard, we aim to optimally choose oracle evaluations that serve both the surrogate training and fitting $q$.
 Indeed, if one had access to the optimal (zero-variance) IS density $q^*$, a single sample suffices to recover the exact failure probability.
 We briefly formalize this statement and illustrate it with a two-dimensional toy example. \begin{proposition} If $X_1,\dots, X_n \stackrel{\mathrm{i.i.d.}}{\sim} q^\star$, then for every $n\ge 1$,

 In particular, the estimator has zero variance, and a single sample suffices to obtain the exact value of $P_F$. \end{proposition}

 \begin{proof} Under $q^\star$, $ X_i\in F$ almost surely, hence $\mathbbm 1_F( X_i)=1$ a.s.
 Moreover,